DJrizzley/literature/novels/moby_dick.md

 devil fetch the hindmost.

-CHAPTER 50.
+# CHAPTER 50.
 Ahab’s Boat and Crew.
-Fedallah.
+Fedallah

 “Who would have thought it, Flask!” cried Stubb; “if I had but one leg you would not catch me in a boat, unless maybe to stop the plug-hole